Courageous Involvement

 Channels

-Whatever the outcome of your commitment, you cannot blame others.
-So, valuable as their assessments and advice may be, the dominant Centre, must be your own determination of the reality.
-You must focus on critical facts that will whether and how you participate, and what you must do.
-In doing so, you will be influenced by independent assessments.
+Whatever the outcome of your participation, you cannot blame others.
+So, valuable as their assessments and advice may be, the main consideration must be your own determination of the reality.
+You must focus on critical facts that will shape whether and how you participate.
+In doing so, you can allow yourself to be influenced by independent assessments.

 This means the Centre is dominant (i.e. placed on the right side of the Tree), and a channel between the two polar is necessary.
 Listening to others helps you determine the essential facts, and your determination of what is important will help you select, listen and understand the perceptions of others.